-The Fund also provides further credit instrument in the form of Partial Credit Guarantee (PCGs) - a risk mitigation instrument designed to better leverage resources by crowding in private capital.
+The Partial Credit Guarantee (PCGs) is another credit enhancement instrument provided by the Fund.
+Like the PRG, it is a risk mitigation instrument designed to better leverage resources by crowding-in private capital.

-The PCGs product serves to partially guarantee debt service obligations and will help to: (i) extend debt maturities; (ii) improve access to capital markets for public sector investment projects, especially in infrastructure; (iii) reduce effective borrowing costs; (iv) support mobilization of long-term resources from international and domestic capital markets; and (v) support sovereign mobilization of commercial financing for policy or sectoral reforms.
+Serving as a partial guarantee towards debt service obligations the PCGs help to: (i) extend debt maturities; (ii) improve access to capital markets for public sector investment projects, especially in infrastructure; (iii) reduce effective borrowing costs; (iv) support mobilization of long-term resources from international and domestic capital markets; and (v) support sovereign mobilization of commercial financing for policy or sectoral reforms.